 Now, let’s have some ideas about Gutenberg’s Blocks.

 Each block comes with a unique setting and can be changed to any type.
 These blocks can be placed in any order you like.
 Blocks also have additional setting options such as hiding block settings, duplicating, inserting before or after, editing HTML, adding to reusable blocks, and removing blocks.
 Any changes made in blocks are immediately visible.
 You can find detail about Gutenberg below.

 Paragraph -This block lets you add simple text to WordPress.
 You can use basic formatting for bold, italic, alignment font size, color, and background.

 List Block- It allows you to add bulleted or numerical lists.

-Heading Block- Split your page into sections and add a few styling options using heading block.
+Heading Block- Split your page into sections and add a few styling options using a heading block.

 Subhead Block- You can call attention by using a subheading block.

 Table Block- Use this block to display numbers, comparison, and tabular data